Jon has been playing "Eve Online" since 2004 and has written about most aspects of the game.

 Trading Basics and Skills

-Like everything in Eve Online there are certain skills that make trading more profitable in the long run.
+Like everything in Eve Online, there are certain skills that make trading more profitable in the long run.
 These skills are:

-Reduces transaction tax by 10% / level
+Reduces sales tax by 10% / level

 Increases the number of concurrent contracts by 4 / level